-- 23. The role of Board Secretary is important in providing effective support that enables the Board to achieve the required level of functionality and should reflect the nature of the governance relationship between the Board and the Chief Executive.
-The Board Secretary has two reporting lines, one to the Chairperson and one to the Chief Executive. - 24.
-The Board Secretary shall facilitate the smooth operation of the Hospital's formal decision making and reporting machinery, in accordance with set procedures or protocols, by organising and attending Board and committee meetings; formulating meeting agendas with the Chairperson and/or the Chief Executive; collecting, organising and distributing in advance the information, documents or other papers required for such meetings; ensuring that all meetings are minuted; maintaining an
+23. The role of Board Secretary is important in providing effective support that enables the Board to achieve the required level of functionality and should reflect the nature of the governance relationship between the Board and the Chief Executive.
+The Board Secretary has two reporting lines, one to the Chairperson and one to the Chief Executive.

-2 The term "Foundations" encompasses the Adelaide Health Foundation, the Meath Foundation and the National Children's Hospital.
+2 The term "Foundations" encompasses the Adelaide Health Foundation, the Meath Foundation the National Children's Hospital and the Tallaght University Hospital Foundation.

-"issues log"; and ensuring that appropriate action is taken in relation to issues discussed at Board and committee meetings.

-- 25. The Board Secretary is responsible for ensuring that Board procedures are followed and applicable rules and regulations are complied with.
+- 24. The Board Secretary shall facilitate the smooth operation of the Hospital's formal decision making and reporting machinery, in accordance with set procedures or protocols, by organising and attending Board and committee meetings; formulating meeting agendas with the Chairperson and/or the Chief Executive; collecting, organising and distributing in advance the information, documents or other papers required for such meetings; ensuring that all meetings are minuted; maintaining an "issues log"; and ensuring that appropriate action is taken in relation to issues discussed at Board and committee meetings. - 25.
+The Board Secretary is responsible for ensuring that Board procedures are followed and applicable rules and regulations are complied with.
 The Board secretary shall: - (a) continually review developments in corporate governance in collaboration with the Chairman - (b) maintain and update the Corporate Governance Manual; - (c) complete and confirm to the Board an annual governance checklist; - (d) facilitate the proper induction of members of the Board into their role, advising and assisting the members of the Board in respect of their duties and responsibilities; - (e) act as a confidential sounding board to the Chairperson and Board Members; - (f) support the Chairperson in ensuring that any conflicts of interest are brought to light and dealt with; and - (g) ensure that Board Members are informed as to their legal responsibilities and that they are familiar with any statutory provisions which have relevance for them in the exercise of their functions as Board Members. - 26.
 The Board Secretary shall ensure safe custody and maintain a register of the seal of the Hospital; maintain and ensure safe custody of the register of Board Member's interests; deal with and maintain records of correspondence to/from the Chairperson; and manage the Chairperson's diary. - 27.
 The Board Secretary shall also coordinate the preparation, publication and distribution of the Hospital's annual report.